High-energy eigenfunctions of point perturbations of the Laplacian on the spheres $\mathbb{S}^{2}$ and $\mathbb{S}^{3}$: Introduction

 \subsection{Outline of the paper}

-In \cref{Sec: Point-perturbations of Laplacian on the spheres} we briefly present the theory of point-perturbations of $\Lap$.
-In \cref{Sec: high-energy zonal harmonics} we study zonal harmonics in the high-energy regime, characterizing its set of \SDMs{}.
-In \cref{Sec: Quasimode Green function} we introduce some auxiliary parameters to compute fine estimates of the norms of new eigenfunctions that are fundamental to later finding a sequence of quasimodes for every sequence of new eigenfunctions.
-In \cref{Sec: SDM Green functions} we use these quasimodes to characterize the set of \SDMs{} of sequences of new eigenfunctions.
-In \cref{Sec: proofs of main theorem} we prove the aforementioned theorems, namely \cref{Thm: 2nd theorem new ef}, \cref{Thm: 2nd theorem old ef}, and \cref{Thm: main theorem}, in this order.
+In Section \ref{Sec: Point-perturbations of Laplacian on the spheres} we briefly present the theory of point-perturbations of $\Lap$.
+In Section \ref{Sec: high-energy zonal harmonics} we study zonal harmonics in the high-energy regime, characterizing its set of \SDMs{}.
+In Section \ref{Sec: Quasimode Green function} we introduce some auxiliary parameters to compute fine estimates of the norms of new eigenfunctions that are fundamental to later finding a sequence of quasimodes for every sequence of new eigenfunctions.
+In Section \ref{Sec: SDM Green functions} we use these quasimodes to characterize the set of \SDMs{} of sequences of new eigenfunctions.
+In Section \ref{Sec: proofs of main theorem} we prove the aforementioned theorems, namely Theorem \ref{Thm: 2nd theorem new ef}, Theorem \ref{Thm: 2nd theorem old ef}, and Theorem \ref{Thm: main theorem}, in this order.